ps915/1WirePCB/README.md

 # 1WirePCB
-1Wire PCB for DS9490R/Raspberry Pi and ESPEasy 1Wire WEMOS
+This 1Wire PCB for is designed for SmartHome tasks.
+You can hook up 1-Wire sensors like Dallas DS18B20 temperature sensors.
+You can use it directly with the DS9490R Adapter.
+You can connect multiple PCBS together.

 # Features
 * 6x 1 Wire Ports
-* 2 RJ12 Ports
+* 2x RJ12 Ports
 * Jumper for Parasite/Normal Mode
+* 52mm x 52mm board
+* DIN-Rail adapter mounting holes
+* connects via RJ12 cable and DS9490R 1-Wire USB Adapter
+* connect multiple PCBs for more ports via RJ12 cable
+* compatible to ESPEasy 1Wire WEMOS PCB

 # Changelog
 ### [ALL RELEASES](https://github.com/ps915/1WirePCB/releases)